nlnwa/research-services/docs/gephi.md

 permalink: /docs/gephi
 ---

-*This section demonstrates how you can import data from SolrWayback to Gephi and visualise the data.
-If you want to learn more about the many possibilities for network analysis in Gephi, please visit [Learn how to use Gephi](https://gephi.org/users/).*

 # Gephi
 Gephi allow you to visualise networks, such as relations between domains.
 {: .fs-6 .fw-300 }

 ![](./images/gephi.png)

-Gephi is an open-source software for network exploration and visualisation.
-It has been used in a number of projects, both inside and outside of adademia, e.g. in studies of Twitter network traffic during the terror attacks in Norway, 22 July 2011.[^1]
+Gephi is an open-source software for network exploration and visualisation.[^1] It has been used in a number of projects, both inside and outside of adademia, e.g. in studies of Twitter network traffic during the terror attacks in Norway, 22 July 2011.[^2]

 Before you start, you will need to export data from SolrWayback.
 To learn more about exporting data from SolWayback to Gephi, see [Link graph Gephi export](./solrwayback/features#link-graph-gephi-export)